IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/app-launcher/add-support-for-a-custom-non-android-app-type.md

 ---
-title: Add support for a custom non-Android app type
+title: Add Support for a Custom Non-Android App Type
 ---

 For a custom, non-Android, app type, a means to access the list of available apps to display in the